Campaign 2024

 September 8 - Advent 1 2024

-Would be great if our 2024 campaign gets a place in your agenda and we work together and globally for food sovereignty.
+It would be great if we could work together for food sovereignty worldwide.
 Thank you very much.

 Receive campaign info by mail